 Wayfindr looks at smartphones as the key.
 The non-profit partners with city transportation systems to install Beacons.
 The Beacons use Bluetooth to determine the location of a user and then provide spoken instructions to tell the user their distance from a staircase, where trains are located, or when they are approaching the end of an escalator.
 Another interesting app is the UberWAV app, which is essentially Uber with specially-outfitted cars for wheelchair users.
 Pretty awesome to see examples of technology applied towards improving everyone’s lives.

 This is your Robot Captain speaking…

 One of the biggest aviation events is next week, the Paris Air Show, and so a lot of companies are making grand announcements.
 Boeing announced that it will be looking into autonomous flying.
 Where is the technology currently?
 Already, the autopilot system handles takeoff, cruise, and landing.
 At the moment pilots are required for rough flying conditions or to make different heading adjustments.

-Pure automation still looks to be pretty far in the horizon, as the autonomous flight system would need to be able to account for all sorts of random externalities.
-Though even as a long term play, the aviation market is expected to continue to grow rapidly and drive this type of innovation forward.
+Pure automation still looks to be pretty far on the horizon, as the autonomous flight system would need to be able to account for all sorts of random externalities.
+Though even as a long-term play, the aviation market is expected to continue to grow rapidly and drive this type of innovation forward.
 A sign of the current confidence in the autopilot system – Asian airlines prohibit pilots from taking control of the planes in certain situations.
 Now that’s interesting! 🤖👨✈️✈️